Do you believe in guardian angels? Do angels really rescue people?

 After finding that there was no one who could work for me that night, I slept only about two or three hours.
 Being young and foolish I thought I could work another 12 hour shift and drive the 20 or thirty minute drive back home in the morning.
 Besides there was no one who could relieve me in the ICU!

 Boy was I wrong!

 The next morning I, in my stuporous condition, was not thinking very clearly.
-I was weaving off and on along the four lane road on the first leg of the trip home.
+I was weaving off and on along the four lane highway to home.
+Thankfully we lived near a small city and the road was not very busy at that time.
 The weaving got worse as I drove down the last part of the trip on a two lane country road to our home.
-I kept thinking I could make this last little trip okay.
+I kept thinking I could make this last little part of the trip okay.